How to Make a Bar Graph in Excel

 Highlight the data you want to plot in your chart and make sure to highlight the data with column headers.
 Then go to the Insert tab, in the Charts group on the ribbon, click the ‘Insert Column or Bar Chart’ icon to open a list of available chart types.

-Hover over a chart type to read a description of the chart and get a preview of how that chart will look with your data.
+Just hover over a chart type with your cursor to read a description of the chart and get a preview of how that chart will look with your data.
 Choose a bar chart type from the 2-D or 3-D bar chart list.

-In this example, we are choosing standard ‘2-D Clustered Bar’ chart type as shown above.
+For this tutorial, we are choosing standard ‘2-D Clustered Bar’ chart type as shown above.

 Formatting a Bar Graph in Excel